Parallelised Worlds

 This calculation starts with an approximation of tectonic plates as voronoi cells, samples using jittered coordinates to create fractal coastlines, then blends between these to create boundaries and mountain range, before using a new implementation of Dendry noise (Gaillard et al. 2019) to add rivers.

-Currently the script (main.py) operates by reading parameters from world_parameters.txt and imaging_parameters.txt before sampling a grid of coordinates.
-Future plans include adding a GUI, and allowing for different sampling methods (ie spirals or other uneven patterns with baked-in LOD), further testing of the gpu implementation with cupy, and assorted design improvements.
+Currently the script (main.py) operates by reading parameters from world_parameters.yaml and imaging_parameters.yaml before sampling a grid of coordinates.
+An interactive version is included at the end of the notebook, which can be run locally (recommended) or on Google Colab.
+Future plans include allowing for different sampling methods (ie spirals or other uneven patterns with baked-in LOD), further testing of the gpu implementation with cupy for other operating systems, and assorted design improvements.
 Heightfield outputs are automatically normalised and saved as uint16 pngs, in order to make optimal use of bit depth in game engines such as Unreal Engine.
-For now, values to undo normalisation are stored with image names in order to allow automated corrections.
+Values to undo normalisation are stored with image names in order to allow automated corrections.

 This has been a passion project since 2020 and has slowly grown out of a love for DnD maps and other generators made for my home games.
 It has, in that time, also served as a continuous source of inspiration to learn more about programming and about the natural world.
 For the 2025 DirtJam I've included Dendry noise, made the project (hopefully) more user friendly, and overall improved the workflow.
 Dendry is the newest addition and subject to a lot of change in the future, particularly with regards to the way that the multiple length scales are blended together and the way in which world details inform river layouts.
 For performance reasons, all animations are made without dendry, and visualisations are created in Blender.